roboception/rc_genicam_api/README.md

 At runtime, a GenTL producer >= version 1.5 is required.
 A GenTL producer is a shared library that follows the naming schema '*.cti'.
 The environment variable GENICAM_GENTL64_PATH (or GENICAM_GENTL32_PATH on 32 Bit systems) must be set to path(s) that contain GenTL producers.
+In case the environment variable is not set or is empty, a default path is used, which points to the GenTL layer that is bundled with this package.

 This repository provides a library with wrapper classes for the GenTL producer.
 The tools are provided as examples for showing how to use the wrapper classes